-Table 1, "Mapping Equivalence Examples," provides equivalence examples for data maps.
-The first example illustrates a map from ICD-9-CM and ICD-10-CM (classification systems) to SNOMED CT (a clinical terminology) to support the conversion of information captured in ICD to populate an electronic health record system using SNOMED CT.
+"Mapping Equivalence Examples" above provides equivalence examples for data maps.
+The first example illustrates a map from ICD-9-CM (a classification system) to SNOMED CT (a clinical terminology) to support the conversion of information captured in ICD to populate an electronic health record system using SNOMED CT.
 It indicates the degree of equivalency as "equal" clearly between the source and target system.
 The subsequent examples illustrate other types of equivalency.

 Identifying the degree of equivalency within a map facilitates proper use of data map types for the intended result.
-Data maps can be generated by humans and executed by computer systems.
-Table 2 demonstrates the linkages of CPT with LOINC and Table 3 discusses the mapping process for transforming RXNorm to a specified format.

-Table 2.
 Data Map Used by Healthcare Providers Offering Laboratory Services